mitmedialab/music-signaling/README.md

 example3.mp3,,3
 ```

-6. Start the server:
+8. Start the server with audio preprocessing, if the metadata in the 'info.csv' file has changed (including the order of the files) since the last time:

 ```
 $ python main.py -preprocess -start
 ```

-OR
+If the metadata has not changed, you can use:

 ```
 $ python main.py -start
 ```

-if the metadata hasn't changed since the last time.
-Preprocessing takes a duration of roughly 5-10% of the length of the song.
+When in doubt, always run with the '-preprocessing' flag.
+Preprocessing takes a duration of roughly 5-10% of the length of the song, though the duration may vary based on your compute power.
+Pre-computed data for a given music file is also cached to help speed up the process.

-7. Start the client (in a separate terminal):
+9. Start the client in a separate terminal, replacing the 'xxx' with your GMail ID.
+To run the client for 5 mins, for example, type:

 ```
 $ python run_client_STUDY.py -id xxx@gmail.com -mins 5
 ```

-to run for 5 minutes, OR
+To run until your playlist is played through, type:

 ```
 $ python run_client_STUDY.py -id xxx@gmail.com
 ```

-to run until your playlist is played through.
-You can always CTRL+C to terminate early.
-You can also specify additional parameters such as the frequency at which your email is checked or the obviousness level {0,1,2} at which the modification is made:
+You can always CTRL+C on the client terminal to terminate early.
+You can also specify additional parameters such as the frequency (in minutes) at which your email is checked or the obviousness level {0,1,2} at which the modification is made:

 ```
 $ python run_client_STUDY.py -id xxx@gmail.com -start -mins 5 -check_freq 2 -obviousness 0
 ```
-8. Answer the question pertaining to the activity you are currently engaged in while using this system, and then you are ready to start.
+10. Answer the question pertaining to the activity you are currently engaged in while using this system, and then you are ready to start.
+Simply leave the application running in the terminal, and go back to doing whatever you were doing!

-# DEMO 2
+# STUDY PARTICIPANTS: TIPS AND TRICKS

+1. Preprocessing is a bit slow.
+Considering throwing several tracks into the system at a time while you get a cup of coffee, and you can shuffle them around or use subsets of them to make playlists throughout the day.
+2. Do not panic if some of your songs do not play to the end -- every song is designed to play for at most its original duration with different forms of modifications included.
+3. Tune the client parameters to your liking.
+You may wish to start with the default parameters, but if you notice after a day that you aren't perceiving the notifications as often, or would like to be notified more frequency, change the '-check_freq' and '-obviousness' values as described above.
+4. To find out at what point in time modifications have been made or when an email was detected, you can view the terminal output history.
+This is ONLY meant to be a debugging/ dummy-check mechanism -- we encourage you NOT to do this when using the system!
+Try to use your ears.. and if this does not work well for you, we would love to learn why!

+# STUDY PARTICIPANTS: QUICK CHECK/ TROUBLESHOOTING

-Alternatively, instead of running step 7, you can do a realtime demo.
-When the server displays 'Please begin client application', do the following:
+Alternatively, instead of running step 9, you can do a realtime demo to check that the system is installed correctly.
+When the server displays 'Please begin the client application', do the following in a separate terminal:

 ```
 $ cd client/